timklapdor/csulx/_strategies/Adding-Voice-Recordings.md

 #### Motivation

-These audio files were created to add a rich set of material to the module content.
+These audio files were created to add a rich set of materials to the module content.
 The lecturer is a workplace expert in mental health and shares experiences and practices which add an excellent dimension to the subject and provide discussion points around real-world scenarios.

 #### Implementation